kogan/eClaire/README.md

 ### Configuring your printer

 1. Download and install drivers for your OS at [QL-570 label printer driver](http://support.brother.com/g/b/downloadtop.aspx?c=au&lang=en&prod=lpql570eas):
    - Driver
    - CUPS wrapper (if you are on a Linux)
 2. Switch on your printer
 3. Verify that your printer appears on [http://localhost:631/](http://localhost:631/) (CUPS admin page):
    - Note down your printer name under `Printers > Queue Name`, e.g. `QL-570`
 4. Set up the correct label size by running:

    `sudo brpapertoollpr_ql570 -P QL-570 -n trello -w 62 -h 140`
+5. Set other printer options in the printer configuration
+   - Page Setup > Orientation: Landscape
+   - Finishing > Auto Cut: Cut the medium at the end of the job
+   - Advanced > Roll Fed Media: Continuous roll

 ### Set up Trello labels